machy44/bloglist-frontend-redux/README.md

 - project is created with [CRA](https://create-react-app.dev/).
-- This project uses [redux-toolkit](https://redux-toolkit.js.org/) for state and [RTK](https://redux-toolkit.js.org/rtk-query/overview) for fetching and caching data.
+- This project uses [redux-toolkit](https://redux-toolkit.js.org/) for state and [RTK query](https://redux-toolkit.js.org/rtk-query/overview) for fetching and caching data.
 - [react router v6](https://reactrouter.com/docs/en/v6/getting-started/overview) is used for routing.
 - [react hook forms](https://react-hook-form.com/) with [yup](https://www.npmjs.com/package/yup) are used for form validations